xor-bits/hiillos/README.md

 </div>

-The plan is for the kernel to be just a scheduler, IPC relay, a physical memory manager and a small virtual memory manager.
+The plan is for the kernel to be just a scheduler, an IPC relay, a physical memory manager and a virtual memory manager.

 The system design ~~steals~~ borrows ideas from:
  - Zircon: the reference counted capability model
  - seL4: synchronous IPC endpoints and asynchronous signals
- - Minix3: posix compat services, like process manager
- - Plan9/RedoxOS: filesystem URI to reference different services, like fs:///etc/hosts, initfs:///sbin/init, tcp://10.0.0.1:80 or https://archlinux.org
+ - RedoxOS: optional filesystem schema (URI protocol here) to reference different services, like fs:///etc/hosts, initfs:///sbin/init, tcp://10.0.0.1:80 or https://archlinux.org

 ## Running in QEMU